IntelRealSense/meta-intel-librealsense/readme.md

 Yocto Layer for librealsense
 ============================

+**Note** This repo is no longer supported; please use https://github.com/IntelRealSense/meta-intel-realsense going forward.
+All changes from this repo are now fully incorporated into the new location.

 This layer adds the packages necessary for adding support for Intel® RealSense™ cameras via [librealsense](https://github.com/IntelRealSense/librealsense) to your Yocto distribution.

 ## Supported Branches